-Christians who stand against redefining marriage and the homosexualization of our culture are deliberately and dishonestly conflated with “hate,” “dishonor” and being “anti-LGBTQ,” none of which is accurate.
+Christians who stand against redefining marriage and the homosexualization of our culture are conflated, dishonestly, with “hate,” “dishonor,” and “anti-LGBTQ,” none of which is accurate.

-Everywhere one turns, one is inevitably confronted with LGBTQ propaganda, forced upon society by those who’re antagonistic toward traditional sexual and gender norms and ethics, which came from the Judeo-Christian value system.
-These propagandists of the post-modern sexual revolution demand Captain America have a boyfriend; they send social media petitions to Disney suggesting that Elsa- a princess in the popular movie Frozen– be a lesbian; they celebrate the possibility of a transgender stingray in the upcoming movie, Finding Dora, the sequel to the hit movie, Finding Nemo; they celebrate Bruce Jenner’s “transition” and they cheer J.J.
-Abrams as he boasts about a gay character in the upcoming movies in the Star Wars franchise; they shamelessly applauded the president when he adorned the exterior of the White House in the colors of the gay flag.
-This cultural gender-bending and homosexualization is in addition to the destruction of the institution of marriage, and absurdity that one can appropriate whatever gender one “identifies” with rather than one’s birth gender, crystallized in the disturbing non-gender discriminatory bathroom edicts of the Obama administration.
-Not wanting to be force-fed secularized and culturally damaging sexual experimentation doesn’t qualify as a ‘brutal job’ of honoring the lives of LGBTQ.
+Everywhere one turns, one is inevitably confronted with LGBTQ propaganda, forced upon society by those antagonistic toward traditional sexual and gender norms and ethics, which came from the Judeo-Christian value system.
+These propagandists of the post-modern sexual revolution demand Captain America have a boyfriend.
+They send social media petitions to Disney suggesting that Elsa–a princess in the famous movie Frozen– be a lesbian.
+Gay advocates celebrate the possibility of a transgender stingray in the upcoming film Finding Dora, the sequel to the hit movie Finding Nemo.
+Gay apologists applaud Bruce Jenner’s “transition,” and they cheer J.J.
+Abrams as he boasts about a gay character in the upcoming film in the Star Wars franchise.
+These same people shamelessly applauded the president when he adorned the exterior of the White House in the colors of the gay flag.
+This cultural gender-bending and homosexualization, in addition to the destruction of the institution of marriage and the absurdity that one can appropriate whatever gender one “identifies” with rather than one’s birth gender, crystallized in the disturbing non-gender discriminatory bathroom mandates of the Obama administration.
+Not wanting to be force-fed, secularized, and culturally damaging sexual experimentation doesn’t qualify as a ‘brutal job’ of honoring the lives of LGBTQ.
 And it doesn’t implicate Christian responsibility for a murderous, radical Islamic madman either.

-Further, as many examples demonstrate, though Christians are far from perfect, most Christians aren’t anti-gay or “homophobic.”
-They simply don’t want to be legally mandated into participating in actions that violate their religious sensibilities- sensibilities, which are protected by the Constitution.
-Many people despise teachers’ unions, myself included, but that doesn’t mean all teachers are despised (only the incompetent ones).
+Further, many examples demonstrate that though Christians are far from perfect, most Christians aren’t anti-gay or “homophobic.”
+They simply don’t want to be legally mandated to participate in actions that violate their religious sensibilities- sensibilities that the Constitution protects.
+Many people despise teachers’ unions, me included, but that doesn’t mean all teachers are despised (only the incompetent ones).
 The same analogy applies here.
 Christians aren’t afraid of gays, nor do they hate gays.
 They simply disagree with the overly aggressive agenda to normalize homosexuality through compulsion combined with the cultural deconstruction of social institutions.

 It seems like the only harm toward the LGBTQ community that will overcome Christian disapproval is a mass murder.

-The rest of Hatmaker’s post is list of straw man arguments against Christians.
-Hatmaker knows it and should be ashamed of not defending her fellow brothers and sisters in the faith.
+The rest of Hatmaker’s post lists straw man arguments against Christians.
 Yes, Christians disagree with the homosexual lifestyle.
 Christians also believe in praying for one’s neighbor, loving their enemies while praying for the people who curse them- many of whom are members of the LGBTQ community that Hatmaker defends at the expense of her fellow Christians.
-The idea that Christians can’t walk and chew gum or haven’t done so, is ridiculous.
+Hatmaker should be ashamed of not supporting her fellow brothers and sisters in the faith.
+The idea that Christians can’t walk and chew gum or haven’t done so is ridiculous.

 Standing on religious and historical precedent- and common sense doesn’t violate the sympathy and prayers of Christians for the victims and residents of Orlando.